- Little Havana: Eating Amazing Cuban Food

 We booked a cruise out of Miami over one winter break.
 Since we’d never been to this famously colorful Florida beach city, we decided to spend 48 hours exploring.
 But Planning our 3-day vacation itinerary was a challenge.

 We quickly discoverd that Miami is a city of distinct neighborhoods.
 With the help of friends and Google we found interesting places to explore and things to do that on our 2-night stay the whole family enjoyed.
-Since this Florida city is known for its dynamic and not expensive food scene, several of those activities involved eating.
+Since this city is known for its dynamic and not expensive food scene, several of those activities involved eating.
 None involved animals or jumping dolphins.

-Here are our tips getting a real local taste of Miami on a a weekend vacation with kids.
+Here are our tips getting an authentic local taste of Miami and Miami Beach on a Weekend getaway with kids.